 Say goodbye to teeny tiny paint chips and messy sample pots.
-Our genius Perfect Color Swatch let you sample our paint colors in an instant - just peel & stick!
+Our genius Perfect Color Swatch let you sample our curated paint colors in an instant - just peel & stick!
 No more manual labor and you don’t have to spend your time literally watching paint dry.
 Our swatches are also far more accurate than the old school method of painting swatches over your existing color, so you can be certain that what you see is what you get.
 We like to call it pain-free, paint-free color sampling!
 Even though we’ve made finding your perfect color easier with curated colors and hassle-free paint swatches, there are still some important things to consider to help you pick the perfect paint color every time.

-1. Be aware of the colors around your space.
+1. Be aware of the colors around your space

 The number one thing you should know is that color is like an optical illusion and color perception can be tricky.
 What looks good in one space, might look completely different in another, depending on the lighting, and what other colors are in the room.
 That’s because color is perceived in context.
 A white living room overlooking a row of brick buildings may take on a reddish tint, for instance, while a master bedroom facing a cool blue pool is destined to look a little blue at some point during the day.
 Look to find colors that compliment or balance out any contextual hues that may be in your space.

-2. View your color at different times of day.
+2. View your color at different times of day

-The amount of light in your space, and the direction it’s coming from can also impact the way color is perceived.
+The amount of natural light in your space, and the direction it’s coming from can also impact the way color is perceived.
 Check out our tips on how to pick a color based on the direction of your light source here, and make sure you love your color both under daylight and in the evening when the sun is down and the artificial lights are on in your home.

-3. Ensure a cohesive design scheme.
+3. Ensure a cohesive design scheme

-Before you stick your swatch onto your wall, hold it up alongside the furnishings and other decor elements in your space to make sure you like how they all jive together.
+Before you stick your paint swatch onto your wall, hold it up alongside the furnishings and other decor elements in your space to make sure you like how they all jive together.

-4. Move it!
+4. Move it around!

 Move your paint swatches around (they’re designed to be repositioned and won't damage your walls!) to see which color resonates most and how each one will look both in the brightest and the dimmest parts of your rooms.

-5. Trust your gut.
+5. Trust your gut

 Ultimately, go with your gut.
 Color is all about creating a mood, and being thoughtful about how you want to feel when you come home each day.